dotnet/docs/docs/core/testing/unit-testing-code-coverage.md

 There are several tooling aspects of unit testing code coverage for consideration:

-- **DataCollectors:** DataCollectors are used to monitor test execution.
-They collect generated information about test runs in various output formats, XML, JSON, etc. For more information, see [your first DataCollector](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md).
+- **DataCollectors:** DataCollectors are used to monitor test execution, and to collect generated information about test runs in various output formats, XML, JSON, etc. For more information, see [your first DataCollector](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md).
 - **Report generators:** Use data collected from test runs to generate reports, often as styled HTML.

 In this section, the focus is on data collector tools.
 To use coverlet for code coverage, an existing unit test project must have the appropriate package dependencies, or alternatively rely on [.NET global tooling](../tools/global-tools.md).